 Dan Woog in the media, on the road, at the soccer field and across the internet:

-In February I spoke to the Y’s Men, about my coaching career and philosophy.
+Not long ago I spoke to the Y’s Men, about my coaching career and philosophy.
 Two weeks earlier, their speaker was Jeff Immelt — GE’s CEO.
 Either I’m in good company, or the Y’s Men’s standards went way down after he spoke!

 Here’s a great story about that talk (mine, not his).